stashapp/CommunityScrapers/scrapers/dc_onlyfans_fansdb/README.md

 > [!IMPORTANT]\
 > Since galleries are matched on directory, each post should be contained in a separate directory.

-Currently the scraper returns the following information for galeries:
+Currently the scraper returns the following information for galleries:

 - Title
 - Details